-If you fancy an easy trek and whilst visiting Kathmandu, Central Nepal, and like me, you’re on a tight schedule, then a two day Nargakot trek from Changu Narayan to Dhulikhel, on the rim of the Kathmandu Valley is perfect choice.
+If you fancy an easy trek and whilst visiting Kathmandu, Central Nepal, and like me, you’re on a tight schedule, then a two-day Nagarkot trek from Changu Narayan to Dhulikhel, on the rim of the Kathmandu Valley is a perfect choice.

 The ancient, pagoda-style Changunarayan Temple, dedicated to Vishnu and a Hindu pilgrimage site, is a real gem.
 It is the smallest and least visited of the UNESCO World Heritage Sites, mainly due to its location.
-It is at the top of a hill about 50 minute drive from Kathmandu itself, in the Newari village where they still do wood and stone carvings like they have done over the centuries.
+It is at the top of a hill about a 50-minute drive from Kathmandu itself, in the Newari village where they still do wood and stone carvings as they have done over the centuries.

 Changu Narayan contains the oldest Hindu Temple in the Kathmandu Valley.
 Dedicated to the god Vishnu, Changu Narayan was created by the Lichhavi kings of old as one of the four protection points of the Valley.
 The streets are flagstone and stepped with deep taps where women still come to get water as well as do their laundry.

 The Nagarkot to Dhulikhel Trek follows upward along the Valley ridge past Brahmin and Tamang villages along with terraced farms.
 We can see both the Himalayas as well as the Valley below us.